Practical Farmers of Iowa advocates for beginning farmers, conservation in Washington, D.C.

 Contact: Steve Carlson | Practical Farmers of Iowa | (515) 232-5661 | firstname.lastname@example.org

 AMES, Iowa – As lawmakers debate provisions of the 2018 farm bill, now is a key time for farmers and farm advocates to share their stories about the importance of programs that affect what they do.

 For Practical Farmers of Iowa and its members, two farm bill programs are critically important: the Conservation Stewardship Program, a tool that helps farmers protect and enhance natural resources, and the Beginning Farmer and Rancher Opportunity Act, a key source of funding that directly supports beginning farmers.

-Sarah Gilbert, a beginning farmer and PFI member from Iowa Falls, recently traveled to the nation’s capital to meet with policymakers about passing a farm bill that supports on-farm conservation practices and beginning farmers.
+Sarah Gilbert, a beginning farmer and PFI member from Iowa Falls, recently travelled to the nation’s capital to meet with policymakers about passing a farm bill that supports on-farm conservation practices and beginning farmers.

 Sarah farms with her husband, John C., and his family in Hardin County, where they grow traditionally bred corn, soybeans, hay, oats and a variety of annuals for forage.
 They also milk 50 to 60 Brown Swiss cattle and raise pasture-farrowed pigs.
 The family is committed to being good stewards of the land and employs numerous conservation practices to help protect soil and water quality.

 The Gilberts have received assistance through the Conservation Stewardship Program (CSP) to help get them where they are now.
 Sarah says that, as beginning farmers, she and John C. have also benefitted from the Beginning Farmer and Rancher Development Program (BFRDP).
 She met with lawmakers in Washington, D.C. to advocate for funding these programs in the next farm bill.